APEM human-machine interface components are developed and produced in accordance with the most stringent quality and environment standards.

 Through waste recycling, energy savings, reduction of ground and air pollution, better management of chemicals (solvents), APEM’s voluntary approach to obtaining the ISO 14001 certification, ensures continuous improvement to the environment.

-RoHS means “Restriction of the use of certain Hazardous Substances” in the manufacture of various types of electronic and electrical equipment.
+The European RoHS directive (2011/65/EC) is aimed at limiting the use of six hazardous substances.
+RoHS means “Restriction of the use of certain Hazardous Substances” in electricity and electronic equipment.

 The Registration, Evaluation and Authorization of Chemicals (REACH) is a European Union regulation of December 2006, which modernizes the European law concerning chemicals and implements a unique integrated system for the registration, evaluation and authorization of chemicals substances in the European Union.